Joy Division discography

-The discography of English post-punk band Joy Division consists of two studio albums, four live albums, twelve compilation albums, three extended plays, and five singles.
+The discography of English post-punk band Joy Division consists of two studio albums, five live albums, twelve compilation albums, three extended plays, and five singles.
 The list does not include material performed by former members of Joy Division that was recorded as New Order (formed by the surviving members of the band after the death of singer Ian Curtis) or related side projects.